April - August 2025

-Access Folk wants your feedback on the types of information that are useful to you as a folk singer, audience member, organiser, or someone who identifies with the folk scene in England.
-We also want to know the best ways of getting that information to you!
+Access Folk collected your feedback on the types of information that are useful to you as a folk singer, audience member, organiser, or someone who identifies with the folk scene in England.

-The survey takes about 15 minutes.
-You’ll find questions about your role in the folk scene, topics that you’re interested in learning about, the ways you prefer to communicate, and diversity monitoring (these questions help us make sure we’re reaching a good cross-section of the scene).
+The survey took about 15 minutes.
+The questions were about your role in the folk scene, topics that you’re interested in learning about, the ways you prefer to communicate, and diversity monitoring (these questions help us make sure we’re reaching a good cross-section of the scene).

 There’s an important principle in participatory research: no research about us without us.